mozilla/fx-private-relay/docs/translations.md

 3. Add new prices details in `_STRIPE_PLAN_DATA`
 4. Add a new section in `_RELAY_PLANS`, such as `premium_expansion`, with the expanded regions
-5. Update the relevant functions to take a boolean signalling the waffle flag is on or off.
+5. Update the relevant functions to take a boolean signaling the waffle flag is on or off.
 See [PR #3745][], which retired the 2023 expansion flag, for details.